 Yvonne Newbold Facebook group offering advice and support to families of children with SEND.
 Regular online training events organised.

 FASD Hub Scotland Telephone and email helplines for those parenting or caring for a child with FASD or Prenatal Alcohol Exposure.

 Respect offer the RYPP programme in a growing number of locations.
 You can find out more about the programme itself, and a list of agencies offering the RYPP on the Respect website.

 Who’s in Charge? is a programme supporting parents of young people using harmful behaviour, or out of parental control.
 The four-month programme for parents follows a manual developed by Eddie Gallagher, and uses a combination of therapeutic and knowledge-based approaches including solution focused and narrative work and CBT; aiming to restore self-confidence and authority in the parent, a healthier parent-child relationship and helps to eliminate child to parent violence.
 There is more information about the programme, and a map of providers on the Who’s in Charge? website.

+Non Violent Resistance (NVR) offers a new way of relating as a family, with support and training offered by a growing number of individuals and agencies.
+More details available below and on the Mapping Project.
 Families in Ireland can find a map of agencies offering Non Violent Resistance training on the NVR Ireland website.

-This information, and that on the list below, is by no means complete and will be added to as new information becomes available.
 While every effort is made to check out the services listed, please note that some agencies may have been forced to change their service offer since the map was compiled; and inclusion in this directory does not in any way imply endorsement of the service.